 Interior designer, Bella Whiteley, explains the process she follows to define a client’s style.

 “When working with a new client, the first step is to determine where their tastes and preferences fall within the framework of defined interior styles.
 A decorative style is a visual expression of a place in time and a snapshot of the lifestyles our clients want to live.
-Once form, functionality and flow have been quantified in the spatial design process, it’s time to layer-on your key style.
+Once form, functionality, and flow have been quantified in the spatial design process, it’s time to layer-on your key style.

 There are three main categories used in defining interior design style; traditional, modern, and transitional.
 We then branch out into numerous sub-styles or variations on these as we hone a style.
 Themes like coastal, industrial or exotic can then be applied.

 This image shows a client’s orangery attached to a pool house.
-Her personal style was traditional, but it evolved into global eclectic due to her keen like of African artefacts.
+Her personal style was traditional, but it evolved into global eclectic due to her keen like of African artifacts.
 By layering on accessories and carefully curated pieces, whilst referring back to your key style identity, you can portray your client’s ideal style.”

 We hope you enjoyed our look at the fundamental elements required to achieve a successful interior design project.
-From the initial brief to selecting interior styles and arranging furniture, it is clear to see that each project involves a vast amount of thought, detail and consideration.
+From the initial brief to selecting interior styles and arranging furniture, it is clear to see that each project involves a vast amount of thought, detail, and consideration.